Ready for school

 To support your child to eat well, offer new foods in different forms (raw or cooked, sticks or slices, smooth or lumpy).
 This will help your child to learn to like a range of different food.

-It is normal for toddlers to refuse to eat or be a fussy eater.
-Make sure you give them the right portion size for them.
+It is normal for toddlers to refuse to eat or be fussy eaters, try to give them the right portion size for them.

 Children should only drink plain water or unflavoured milk to keep their teeth healthy.